 - Look up the meanings of the word grace in the dictionary.
 What meanings fit this story?
 How can you use the word grace?
 Talking about the meanings of words is a fun family activity.

-- Make up/Act out stories about people or animals who have been told they couldn’t do something, but they work hard and believe in themselves and do it!
-Talk as a family about who the characters are, the problem, and the solution.
+- Make up/act out stories about people or animals who have been told they couldn’t do something, but they work hard and believe in themselves and do it!
+Talk about who the characters are, the problem, and the solution.

-- Have a family meeting to discuss supporting and encouraging each other.
+- Discuss what it means to support and encourage each other.
 Talk about ways to say “good job” and “I know you can do it.”
 Have each person make a plan to try something new and difficult this month.
 Listen to each others’ ideas and make a plan for supporting and encouraging each other.

 - Think of one amazing thing about each member of your family.
 Draw a picture for each person and copy and finish this sentence on each page: The amazing thing about _________ is ________________________________________.
 Give the finished pictures and sentences to your family members.
 (As an alternative, put your own family event/tradition in place of a name.
 Examples: The amazing thing about our family is… The amazing thing about our holiday celebration is… The amazing thing about our vacation was…)